alakajam-team/alakajam/articles/kajam-rules.md

 After the jam, Solo and Team divisions will be ranked separately through community voting: any person who entered the event will be able to play, rate and comment other people's games for one week, until the final results are released.

-On each game you play, you will get to rate **a single aspect of the game, which is the topic of the month**.
+On each game you play, you will get to rate **a single aspect of the game, being the topic of the month**.
 You won't even see an *Overall* rating category, so making a finished, polished game with enough contents is not necessarily the goal.

 Unranked games won't get ratings but can expect as much plays & feedback as the others.